mpv-player/mpv/DOCS/interface-changes.rst

       dropped: `cache`, `cache-size`, `cache-free`, `cache-used`, `--cache-default`,
       `--cache-initial`, `--cache-seek-min`, `--cache-backbuffer`, `--cache-file`,
       `--cache-file-size`
     - remove async playback abort hack.
-This breaks aborting playback in the following cases, iff the current stream is a network stream that completely stopped responding:
-        - setting "program" property
-        - setting "cache-size" property
-      In earlier versions of mpv, the player core froze as well in these cases, but could still be aborted with the quit, stop, playlist-prev, playlist-next commands.
-If these properties are not accessed, frozen network streams should not freeze the player core (only playback in uncached regions), and differing behavior should be reported as a bug.
-      If --demuxer-thread=no is used, there are no guarantees.
+This may make it impossible to abort playback if --demuxer-thread=no is forced.
     - remove `--macos-title-bar-style`, replaced by `--macos-title-bar-material` and `--macos-title-bar-appearance`.
     - The default for `--vulkan-async-compute` has changed to `yes` from `no`